-Powertrain NVH and Powertrain Sound Quality requirements are among the key attributes to meet when developing new vehicles.
+Powertrain NVH and Powertrain Sound Quality requirements are among the key attributes to meet when developing new engines or vehicles.
 Source-Path-Contribution (SPC) solutions are commonly used to support the vehicle design and development.
 They allow to quantify the relative contributions of the different excitation sources, whether airborne or structure-borne, and the transfer paths to the noise and vibration measured at the receiver locations.
 When performed in time domain, SPC analysis is also a very effective tool to evaluate interactively the powertrain Sound Quality and how it can be affected by design changes.
-In this paper, we will present a joint project performed by B&K Global Engineering Services together with Subaru where the team leveraged SPC models for powertrain noise of existing vehicles to create a new virtual vehicle assembly when the powertrain is installed in a different vehicle body.
-We will describe the process followed to perform such a virtual powertrain swap including a description of all the measurements performed on the baseline vehicles, the development of the SPC model for powertrain noise in time domain and how we switched the vehicle bodies.
-We will also present how the team used the NVH Simulator for the interactive evaluation of the new virtual vehicle.
+In this paper, we present a joint project performed by B&K Global Engineering Services together with Subaru where the team leveraged SPC models for powertrain noise of existing vehicles to create a new virtual vehicle assembly when the powertrain from the first vehicle is installed in the body of the second vehicle.
+We describe the process followed to perform such a virtual powertrain swap including a description of all the measurements performed on the baseline vehicles, the development of the SPC model for powertrain noise in time domain and how we switched the vehicle bodies.
+We will also present how the team used B&K’s NVH Simulator for the interactive evaluation of the powertrain Sound Quality of the new virtual vehicle.